 Like Regent University's leadership Ph.D. program, the Doctor of Strategic Leadership (DSL) is an applied, multidisciplinary terminal degree designed to provide effective solutions, rooted in Christian ethics and values, for today's organizational challenges.
 Our Academy of Strategic and Entrepreneurial Leadership (ASEL) accredited DSL program combines an extensive survey of theory drawn from the fields of sociology, psychology, theology, organizational theory and other allied disciplines with a Judeo-Christian perspective that will further your understanding of transformational principles.
 Balancing the analysis of human dynamics and corporate systems, we facilitate the development of leaders who understand the intricacies of organizational change.
 Students will find that the Doctor of Strategic Leadership is highly applicable across numerous career fields.

-Features: Students in the DSL program will be engaged in a transformational process that employs intellectual and spiritual truths that redefine one's comprehension of leadership and enhance one's impact in the workplace.
+Features: Students in the DSL program will be engaged in a transformational process that employs intellectual and spiritual truths that redefine one's comprehension of leadership and enable one to become a leader in the workplace.
 Unlike other Christian leadership programs, Regent combines theory with highly applicable skills that students can begin implementing in their organizations immediately.

-The Doctor of Strategic Leadership degree will prepare you for mid-management to executive level consultanting and coaching roles, strategic leadership roles, or consulting positions in strategic foresight.
+The Doctor of Strategic Leadership degree will prepare you for management to executive level consulting and coaching roles, strategic leadership roles, or consulting positions in strategic foresight.

 Doctor of Strategic Leadership degree graduates will:

 DSL students will follow all of the Regent University Policies found in the Regent University Catalog and the Regent University Student Handbook.
-Also, the School of Business & Leadership requires that all DSL students either be continuously enrolled or on an approved leave of absence.
-Students may register for LDSL863 Doctoral Project Continuation (1 credit) to meet the enrollment requirement in any given semester.
-A leave of absence can be granted for up to one year if the student is incapacitated due to illness or injury, caring for a family member who is incapacitated due to illness or injury, or is in the military and deployed to a war zone.
+Additionally, the School of Business & Leadership requires that all DSL students either be continuously enrolled or on an approved leave of absence.
 Please note that the leave of absence does not extend the seven-year time limit to complete the DSL.
 If you wish a leave of absence, please discuss the option with your advisor.
 For more information and other program specific policies please access our policies page.

 The faculty and staff of the School of Business & Leadership value students and truly want to see each succeed.
 Throughout the program and when life challenges arise, we want to provide as much support as possible to encourage students to continue on their educational journey and complete their degree.
 Therefore, our Doctor of Strategic Leadership students are assigned a DSL professor to serve as an advisor during the program.